NURSING HOME FEES & FUNDING

 We want to make it as easy as possible for you to find the answers to these questions and understand the cost of care, so we’ve put together this guide with all the information you need to know.

-The weekly cost for one of our standard rooms here at Randolph Hill is between £1,309 and £1,457*, rising to between £1,714 and £1,774 for our range of deluxe rooms.
-Other providers charge different fees, both higher and lower and we know that care home fees in Scotland can reach up to £2,000 per week.
+The weekly cost for one of our standard rooms here at Randolph Hill is between £1,473 and £1,639*, rising to between £1,928 and £1,996 for our range of deluxe rooms.
+Other providers charge different fees, both higher and lower and we know that care home fees in Scotland can reach over £2,000 per week.

 The difference in price is dependent on your choice of home, and the room type you choose.
 For example, significantly larger rooms, or rooms with access to the garden or patio, have higher rates.
 The price is never affected by the level of care, which is consistently high in all of our homes.

-Respite fees for a minimum charge of one week are £1,624 for Randolph Hill, Dunblane and £2,121 for Ashley Court.
+Respite fees for a minimum charge of one week are £2,450 and available at Ashley Court, Kirk Lane and Muirfield.

-Randolph Hill is a nursing home and there can be a difference in price between care homes and nursing homes.
+Randolph Hill is a group of nursing homes and there can be a difference in price between care homes and nursing homes.
 Residential care homes provide accommodation and personal care for people who need extra support in their daily lives but there may not be nursing services offered.

 The higher cost of residential nursing home care reflects the fact that more specialised care is provided by registered nurses, and it is tailored to those with specific medical requirements.
 Some specialist care for dementia patients can be even higher.